Chinatowns in the United States: Carson City, Reno, and Virginia City

 The city of Carson City, Nevada was once home to a Chinese community of 789 residents.
 The Chinatown was located near the State Capitol buildings on Third Street between 1855 until 1908, when Chinatown burned to the ground.
 In 1880, one in five people living in Carson City was Chinese, but by 1950 the Chinese population was close to zero.
 Other cities in Nevada, such as Virginia City and Reno, also had well-established Chinatowns.
 Reno's Chinatown was burned down in 1878 by the Reno Workingmans Party.

 Las Vegas

 Las Vegas is currently home to the largest Asian population in the state of Nevada.
-Chinatown begins on Spring Mountain Road and Procyon Street and extends for 2 miles to Jones Street.
+Chinatown begins at Spring Mountain Road and Procyon Street and extends west for two miles to Rainbow Boulevard.
 There is also a growing presence of Asian restaurants and markets along South Rainbow Boulevard.

 Winnemucca

-The city of Winnemuca, Nevada was centered around the Joss House on Baud Street.
+The city of Winnemucca, Nevada was centered around the Joss House on Baud Street.
 The Joss House was demolished on March 8, 1955, by order of the Winnemucca City Council.